davefancher/ReactReduxWorkshop/readme.md

 > State updates are *merged* into the current state.

-This means that when we call ```setState``` the value we pass doesn't replace the current state.
-It's also the basis for composing more complex components.
+This means that when we call ```setState``` the passed value doesn't replace the current state but rather merges with it.
+At first this may seem counterintuitive but this is also a key aspect of composing more complex components.

 Speaking of ```setState```...